python/editorial-board/content/updates/2024-02-12-editorial-board-update.md

 ## Action items

 * Style Guide:
-  Update the style guide with some new recommendations: first-person, terminologies
+  Update the style guide with some new recommendations: first-person, terminology
 * Ad campaign:

 More detail on #10 of the above notes: